PokeAPI/pokebase/README.rst

 =========
 Important
 =========
-pokebase is under heavy construction right now, in order to clean up the code and make it easier to maintain.
-I recommend you continue using version 1.3.0, download via ``pip``.
+pokebase is under heavy construction right now, to clean up the code and make it easier to maintain.
+I recommend you continue using version 1.3.0, and download via ``pip``.
 Once these new changes are stable, there will be another PyPI release.

 Installation